Intermittent fasting is a pattern of eating that involves regular periods of fasting followed by periods of eating.

 Intermittent fasting has been shown to improve insulin sensitivity, which can help to lower blood sugar levels and reduce the risk of developing type 2 diabetes.

 I immediately noticed this effect.
-As I already follow a high-protein, high-fiber diet, not eating breakfast gave my body the ability to burn fat and focus on digestion without being bogged down by a meal first thing in the morning.
+As I already follow a high-protein, high-fiber diet, not eating breakfast allowed my body to burn fat and focus on digestion without being bogged down by a meal first thing in the morning.

-Please note, I do not work out in the morning.
+Please note that I do not work out in the morning.
 Since beginning fasting, I work out in the afternoon after my first meal.

-Most of the available research shows that intermittent fasting can help people lose body weight and lower their levels of fasting glucose, fasting insulin, and leptin while reducing insulin resistance, decreasing levels of leptin, and increasing levels of adiponectin.
+Most of the available research shows that intermittent fasting can help people lose body weight and lower their fasting glucose, fasting insulin, and leptin levels while reducing insulin resistance, decreasing leptin levels, and increasing adiponectin levels.

-Certain studies found that some patients practicing intermittent fasting with supervision by their doctors were able to reverse their need for insulin therapy.
+Certain studies found that some patients practicing intermittent fasting with supervision by their doctors could reverse their need for insulin therapy.

 - Reduced inflammation

-I noticed a dramatic benefit to my skin, a reduction of PMS-associated break-outs, and a softer, more radiant glow.
+I noticed a dramatic benefit to my skin: reduced PMS-associated break-outs and a softer, more radiant glow.

-Some studies have found that intermittent fasting may help to reduce inflammation in the body, which may have a protective effect against various diseases such as heart disease and cancer.
+Some studies have found that intermittent fasting may help reduce inflammation in the body, which may protect against various diseases such as heart disease and cancer.